How To Start Infusion Therapy Business

-Starting an infusion business in Texas?
+Looking to learn how to start a home infusion therapy business in Texas?
 Start Here at the Dike Law Group.

 WHO CAN OWN AN INFUSION BUSINESS IN TEXAS?

 When starting an infusion business there are a few issues you need to consider before starting.
 First, who will own the clinical business?
 An infusion business is considered a medical practice in Texas.
 It’s important to know, the corporate practice of medicine is alive and well in Texas.
-That doesn’t mean RN’s, NP’s, PAs’ and other non-clinicans can not have theses businesses too.
+That doesn’t mean RN’s, NP’s, PAs’ and other non-clinicians can’t have these businesses too.
 In fact, many do!
 These business will be structured using legal contracts between a licensed physician and the non-physician.
 This contract is a Medical Service Agreement.
 The agreement will bind the parties and allow any non-physician to participate in an infusion business.

 Other important considerations for Infusion businesses

 Many Texas IV infusion companies have had serious issues with the FTC.
 Companies must consider how they advertise their services in order to prevent liability with regulators.

 Additionally, all infusions companies must comply with the Texas Medical Board, Texas State Licensing Board, state and federal privacy laws.
 Moreover, all IV therapy companies will have to comply with state and federal kick-back laws, and fee splitting laws.

 While it may seem like a simple business just to enter into, it needs guidance from experienced counsel to ensure that you do it right!.